 At least 100 people attend each year from all over the United States and throughout the globe.
-Past participants have come from Belgium, Thailand, Australia, India, Greece, Zimbabwe, South Africa, Argentina, Germany, Guatemala, Argentina, Norway, China, Switzerland, Nigeria, Hong Kong, the Philippines, Singapore, Latvia, Israel, Turkey, Mexico, Puerto Rico, Bahamas, Canada, Uganda, Micronesia, Trinidad & Tobago, Nicaragua, Spain, England, the Dominican Republic, and the United States.
+Past participants have come from Belgium, Thailand, Australia, India, Greece, Zimbabwe, South Africa, Argentina, Germany, Guatemala, Norway, China, Switzerland, Nigeria, Hong Kong, the Philippines, Singapore, Latvia, Israel, Turkey, Mexico, Puerto Rico, Bahamas, Canada, Uganda, Micronesia, Trinidad & Tobago, Nicaragua, Spain, England, the Dominican Republic, and the United States.

 Why attend the 19th Annual Vermiculture Conference?